lyli888/Level-3-Pandas-Jupyter/README.md

 ### Pandas/Jupyter HW

-Import the given csv data  file on in-game purchases and write a script to perform the following analysis:
+Import the given csv data  file on in-game purchases and write a Python script to perform the following analysis:

 ### Player Count